desultory/ugrd/readme.md

 ##### General console options

-`primary_console` (tty0)  is used to set which console will be initialized with agetty on boot.
+`primary_console` (tty0) Used to set which console will be initialized with agetty on boot.

 #### base.debug